Defernus/pow_chain/README.md

-# Prof of work blockchain in rust
+# Proof of work challenge-response server

-Simple blockchain implementation in rust with proof of work.
+Simple challenge-response server in rust with proof of work.

 **NOTE:** this project is just for learning purposes, it is not intended to be used in production.